History of Springfield, Massachusetts: Springfield tornado of June 1, 2011

 After devastating the South End, the tornado moved east and headed up historic Maple Street, on and around which it caused significant damage.
 It seriously damaged the campus of MacDuffie School.
 Less than a mile eastward, large sections of Springfield College and the Old Hill neighborhood were completely destroyed, as were hundreds of homes in East Forest Park, an upper-middle-class neighborhood.
 East Forest Park's Cathedral High School was completely ravaged by the tornado.
 Due to the experience with these tornadoes, Springfield College's twelfth (and incumbent) president Dr. Richard B. Flynn of Omaha, Nebraska, turned a ten-month-to-a-year restoration of campus into a ten-week project.
 Debris from Cathedral was found roughly 43 mi away in Millbury, Massachusetts.
 Springfield's most suburban neighborhood – the upper-middle-class Sixteen Acres – also incurred significant damage.
 However, Sixteen Acres' newer homes did not weather the tornado any better than did Springfield's famous Victorians.
 The East Forest Park and Sixteen Acres neighborhoods remained without power for days.
 In Springfield, the tornado completely destroyed over 100 homes, made countless others structurally unsound or uninhabitable, and caused other structures deemed hazardous to be quickly demolished.

 Immediately following the tornado, Governor Deval Patrick declared a "State of Emergency" for the entire Commonwealth of Massachusetts.
 That day, United States Senator from Massachusetts John F. Kerry cited city damages as "astronomical... well beyond tens of millions of dollars."
 As of June 18, 2011, there have been over $140 million in tornado-related insurance claims.

 "Firsts" in Springfield

-The City of Springfield is known as the City of Firsts because, throughout the centuries, its citizens have boldly created avante-garde products, organizations, and ideas.
-Today, the most famous among Springfield's "firsts" is the sport of basketball, invented in 1891 and now the world's second most popular sport.
+The City of Springfield is known as the City of Firsts because, throughout the centuries, its citizens have boldly created avant-garde products, organizations, and ideas.
+Today, the most famous among Springfield's "firsts" is the sport of basketball, invented in 1891 and now one of the world's most popular sports.
 Below is a partial list of the City of Springfield's "firsts:"